Public Forum Curriculum

 How does the #campThatwins accomplish this?

-In 2018, our labs averaged 48 hours together across the two weeks.
+In 2019, our labs averaged 47 hours together across the two weeks.
 The next two largest institutes posted schedules with around 35 hours.
-The additional 13 hours in lab with instructors allows you to develop relationships and build on your skills.

 During lab times, activities are planned that advance each day's goals and objectives.
 By having the same instructors every day, you can build from lab meeting to lab meeting to reach your goals.